zchking/docs/pages/katalon-studio/docs/vsts-integration.md

 3.    **Building your project with the agent:**

 Configure your project to be built with the agent.
-In this example, the agent is in ‘Default’ queue group, so we will choose ‘Default’ queue when selecting new build.
+In this example, the agent is in 'Default' queue group, so we will choose 'Default' queue when selecting new build.

  ![](../../images/katalon-studio/docs/vsts-integration/4.png)